SoftwareSquad/TicTacToe/docs/administration_manual.md

 We are using [Heroku](https://heroku.com/) for continus delivery.
 To track heroku's logs and view our apps' status use the following commands:
 - heroku logs --tail --app tictactoe-hugb

-To update the app on Heroku, you'll only need to push the app to tha master barnch.
+To update the app on Heroku, you'll only need to push the app to the master branch.